wg-controller/wg-controller/README.md

 # WireGuard Controller

-A WireGuard VPN server and control plane with central web management.
+A self hosted WireGuard VPN server with control plane and web management.

 ## Features

-- Easily host your own WireGuard server with Docker or Kubernetes
+- Easily host your own VPN overlay network with Docker or Kubernetes
 - Manage users and devices from a modern web interface
 - Integrated DNS server resolves devices by their configured name
 - Internal IP routing between clients
-- Share access to remote networks on a client by client basis
+- Share access to client local networks with the rest of your overlay network
-- Synchronization of WireGuard keys and settings between clients and server (using [wg-controller-client](https://github.com/wg-controller/wg-controller-client))
+- Control plane handles synchronization of WireGuard keys and settings between clients and server (using [wg-controller-client](https://github.com/wg-controller/wg-controller-client))
 - Support for standard WireGuard clients and 3rd party devices

 ## Screenshots